01mf02/computers-spaceflight/heads/Ch2.md

-## Computers On Board The Apollo Spacecraft
+## Computers on Board the Apollo Spacecraft